kuzzleio/documentation/src/sdk-reference/js/6/index/set-auto-refresh/index.md

 order: 1000
 ---

-# setAutoRefresh(index, autorefresh, [options])
+# setAutoRefresh

-The setAutoRefresh action allows to set the autorefresh flag for the index.
+The setAutoRefresh action allows to set the autorefresh flag for the `<index>`.

 Each index has an autorefresh flag.
 When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.